HarshdeepJ/K_Transformers/README.md

  - KANs can approximate any continuous function with arbitrary precision using a three-layer network structure, thanks to the Kolmogorov-Arnold theorem.
 In contrast, an MLP typically requires a larger number of hidden layers and neurons to achieve similar accuracy.

- - Read one more paper where it is mentioned that Temporal Kolmogorov-Arnold Networks (TKANs) combine the strengths of KANs and recurrent neural networks like LSTMs.
+ - I read another paper where it is mentioned that Temporal Kolmogorov-Arnold Networks (TKANs) combine the strengths of KANs and recurrent neural networks like LSTMs.
 This enables TKANs to effectively handle complex sequential patterns and perform multi-step time series forecasting with enhanced accuracy and efficiency.

 So, I thought it can be used in NLP Tasks.